nharrand/ThingML-Tron/README.md

 # ThingML-Tron

-ThingML-Tron is a multi player game for arduino developped with ThingML.
-I has been developped for arduinos uno (from 2 to 8) connected through UART.
+ThingML-Tron is a multi-player game for arduino developped with ThingML.
+It has been developped for arduinos uno (from 2 to 8) connected through UART.
 (Code for a gateway targetting an arduino mega is also available.)
+The display used is Adfruit 1.8 inches LCD shield with a joystick, but it can be modify by replacing the [LCD lib](https://github.com/Lyadis/ThingML-Tron/blob/master/lib/_1_8pLCD.thingml) by a similar one corresponding to your own display.

-Uploadable sources are inthe directory thingml-gen (in C for arduino), but you can regenerate the code with ThingML tools if you wish to alter it.
+Uploadable sources are in the directory thingml-gen (in C for arduino), but you can regenerate the code with ThingML tools if you wish to alter it.

 Here is an example of a 2 players setup: